fairlabeler/anonymous/Readme.md

 This folder contains the Code of FairLabeler - https://drive.google.com/drive/folders/1YbldkbY_0C3voIQtkisRoQDj368kSxU5

-### Overview of the datasets utilized in this study
+### Table  1 : Overview of the datasets utilized in this study

 | Dataset | Description | PA | Size | # Features |
 |---------|------------|----|------|-----------|